Saleslogix/argos-sample/README.md

 {
     "name": "sample",
     "displayName": "Sample Customizations",
-    "description": "A sample module implementation that shows how to customize the Sage SalesLogix Mobile client.", "majorVersion": 1,
+    "description": "A sample module implementation that shows how to customize the SalesLogix Mobile client.", "majorVersion": 1,
     "minorVersion": 1,
     "buildNumber": 0,